IBM/ansible-power-aix/roles/power_aix_bootstrap/README.md

 -pycurl
 Installs pycurl

     opt_free_size (optional, str, 500)

-Specifies the free space in megabytes needed in the /opt folder. used by dnf, wget and pycurl bootstraps.
+Specifies the free space in megabytes needed in the /opt folder.
+It is used by dnf, wget and pycurl bootstraps.

     var_free_size (optional, str, 500)

-Specifies the free space in megabytes needed in the /var folder. used by pycurl bootstrap.
+Specifies the free space in megabytes needed in the /var folder.
+It is used by the pycurl bootstrap.

     download_dir (optional, str, ~)